 · Identify the best way to apply PeopleSoft capabilities to planning

-· Train faculty on the use of PeopleSoft and train counseling faculty on the use of SEPs
+· Continue training and professional development of instructional and counseling faculty on the use of PeopleSoft

 b.
 SEPs.
 On the basis of trends identified in the SEPs:

 · Identify the actual percentage and type of credit students who currently have SEPs